 Share the wealth

-We have been receiving a steady stream of applicants from families wanting to join the AISB community in 2017-18 and, as I have mentioned before, our parents and students are the best ambassadors for the school.
+We have been receiving applications from families wanting to join the AISB community in August 2018 and, as I have mentioned before, our parents and students are the best ambassadors for the school.
 You have experienced first-hand the warmth of the AISB community, the dedication of our teachers and the bright minds and articulate voices of our students.
 By sharing your experience with new potential families you help our community grow and you help families find the right school for their children.
 If you know of anyone interested in joining AISB, please feel free to point them in our direction - the sooner the better, as some of our classes are approaching capacity.
 Here are some ways you can do that:

 Our Registrar Our registrar, Martine Mourot, is happy to assist new families by answering questions about the school and the admissions process - in French or English!
 Interested families can contact Martine by email (email@example.com) or phone (2022-4738).

-The School Website Families can find out about the admissions process, the school's academic program, and much more, by going to aisbmali.org.
+The School Website and Facebook Families can find out about the admissions process, the school's academic program, and much more, by going to aisbmali.org.
+The school's Facebook page gives a nice sense of the feel of our community.

 School Brochures If you would like go a step further and distribute written information about the school to friends or work colleagues please get in touch with us and we will send some school brochures your way!